 Since 1953 all of Ocracoke Island, with the exception of Ocracoke Village, has been under federal ownership as a part of the Cape Hatteras National Seashore, administered by the National Park Service.
 The island remains unspoiled and in its natural state, the only improvements being the state road and about ten miles of sand-fence barrier.

 The tiny British graveyard on Ocracoke Island contains four graves, two of which are marked “Unknown.”
 A third bears the name of Lt.
 Thomas Cunningham, and the fourth that of Stanley R. Craig, A.B.
 The words “Royal Navy” and “Body found May 14, 1942” are inscribed on all four of the bronze plaques on concrete crosses erected at the time of burial.
 All bodies are identified as members of the crew of HMS Bedfordshire which disappeared with all aboard en route from Norfolk to Morehead City, its temporary “home” port.
 Rites at Ocracoke were held by the late Amasa Fulcher, prominent layman of the local Methodist Church.
 A year later, at Mrs. Cunningham’s request, a Catholic service was held by the Navy chaplain, then stationed at Ocracoke.
 Land for the British burials was given by Mrs. Alice Wahab Williams near the Williams family graveyard.
 Markers were made by the T.A.
 Loving Construction Co., then building the Navy base nearby.
-A service at the cemetery is held every year.
+A commemorative service is held each year in May.

 If you would like more information on Ocracoke please see Ocracoke Village Site and Ocracoke Navigator